mozilla/version-control-tools/docs/hgmo/ops.rst

    Run this if mirrors ever get out of sync with the master.
 It should be harmless to run this on any repo at any time.

+hg -R <repo> replicatedelete
+   Atomically delete this repo from the ssh master and all mirrors.
+The repo will be moved to a non-public location and removed.

 .. important::

    You will need to run ``/var/hg/venv_tools/bin/hg`` instead of